jliszka/jliszka.github.com/_posts/2016-05-10-between-order-and-chaos.md

   }
 </script>

-Let me introduce you to a particular population of rabbits and foxes.
-Each generation, the number of rabbits and foxes changes according to a simple set of rules.
+Consider a population of rabbits and foxes.
+Each generation, the number of rabbits and foxes changes according to a simple rule.

-Rabbits reproduce at a certain maximum rate, but there is a limited amount of food.
-So their growth rate is limited by the maximum number of rabbits the food supply can support.
-If the rabbit population is small, they will grow at nearly the maxiumum birth rate, but if there are too many rabbits, they will reproduce less (or may die of starvation).
-Also, rabbits will die when they encounter a fox (due to being eaten).

-A fox will reproduce only if it encounters (and eats) a rabbit.
-When it does so, it will produce a certain number of pups.

-We will represent the number of rabbits {%m%}r{%em%} and the number of foxes {%m%}f{%em%} as a percentage of some theoretical maximum population; that is, each is a number between 0 and 1.
+The number of rabbits {%m%}r{%em%} and the number of foxes {%m%}f{%em%} will range between 0 and 1, representing the percentage of some theoretical maximum population.

 The number of rabbits in generation {%m%}n+1{%em%}, based on the number of rabbits {%m%}r_n{%em%}
 and foxes {%m%}f_n{%em%} in the previous generation {%m%}n{%em%}, is given by: